whuang37/csgo-market/index.md

 I then took the average price for every day after launch and calculated its percent change compared to the release day price.
 This is where things get interesting.
 Here, we see a clear upwards trends in a skins price as the skin gets older, **indicating some sort of price appreciation as a skin ages**.
 In the all skins line, theres a series of sawtooth like trends around certain areas.
 Originally, I thought these patterns were a result of age differences between different items.
 By separating knives and gloves from normal gun skins, however, it becomes clear that those trends were most likely due to wild fluctuation in the price of knives and gloves.

 Just because the price does appreciate does not mean you'll make money by buying from launch.
-In normal gun skins, the price of most items almost immediately falls to **nearly 50% below release for most of its lifespan**.
-Only around the 2000 day mark (nearly 5.5 years!) can you expect to break even.
+In normal gun skins, the price of most items falls drastically immediately after launch, averaging at -41.12 ± 8.44% (This is one of the smallest standard deviations calculated so far) percent change from release day for the first year after launch.
+Even across a skin's entire lifespan, the percent change averages at -22.26 ± 42.18% with a median of -33.38%. **Buying in on a skin's release has a high likelihood of ending in major losses**.
+The percent change stays negative for 1751 days (nearly 5 years!) after release, where it finally breaks 0% change. **If you buy in on release, expect to wait 5 years or more to recuperate your losses**.
 Furthermore, most of the CSGO skins that are over 5 years old have been discontinued or do not drop anymore, potentially increasing their value and causing the steep trend upward past 2000 days from release.

-If you do plan on investing on a skin's release date, buy knives and gloves.
-Both knives and gloves rarely fall below release price over their entire lifetimes.
-The scarcity and demand for these items mean that atleast you wont lose 50% of your investment in the first year of buying in.
+If you do plan on investing on a skin's release date, buy knives and gloves. **Both knives and gloves rarely fall below release price over their entire lifetimes, with an average percent change of 55.84 ± 75.2% and a median of 27.66%**.
+The scarcity and demand for these items mean that atleast you wont lose 40% of your investment in the first year of buying in.

 ![Price Percent Change from Release over Time](graphs/percentchangeall3.png)